18 April 2013 at 6.29pm | 1 Comment

 One of the rituals of the masons calls on its order to become ‘lovers of the arts and the sciences.’
 That is a sentiment I too am passionate to promote.
 I hope that the event at the Linbury will help audiences to see the beautiful fusion of mathematics and music that is at the heart of The Magic Flute.
 Just as Sarastro’s order can only continue to a new level through the union of Tamino and Pamina, man and woman, both the arts and the sciences need each other to make progress and break new ground.

-Marcus du Sautoy is in the Linbury Studio Theatre 18 – 20 April.
-There is very limited availability.
+Marcus du Sautoy's show on music and mathematics was in the Linbury Studio Theatre 18 – 20 April 2013.